 16) Be unique

-In the competitive world of Google advertising the best thing you can do is stand out.
+In the competitive world of Google Ads Management, the best thing you can do is stand out.
 With so many advertisers using best practice and creative techniques to gain conversions, it makes it harder to defeat competitors.

 That is why it is best to put your creativity and copywriting skills to the test and be brave enough to try something new.
 Try being adventurous, funny or even a little odd with your ads and see if it grabs attention.
 Test these techniques against more controlled ad copy to see if uniqueness is the key to your success.